The Cedar Rapids Gazette: 'Ride the wave"

 "Jets under high pressure can be uncomfortable for swimming, but with the Endless Pool, we create a broad current in a huge amount of water under low pressure that's totally adjustable for speed," says Plummer.

-Andreasen learned about the pools, which are sold factory direct, through an ad in New Yorker magazine.
-Swimming had become a big part of her fitness routine after back problems limited other physical activities.
+Andreasen learned about the pools, which are sold factory direct, through an ad in

 "For years I've been a regular at the Coralville Rec Center, swimming there five times a week," says Andreasen, who is the Andrew H. Woods chair of psychiatry at the University of Iowa College of Medicine.
 "I used to get up at 6, drive to Coralville and swim until 8:30, and then go back home.
 This way I'm up at 6:30, and, within an hour, I've done the treadmill and had a good swim."